Lazula/optinit/README.md

 ## Licensing

 This program is distributed under the GNU GPL, version 3 or later; see [COPYING](COPYING).
-If a script does not contain explicit copyright information, consider it to be a part of this project for copyright purposes.
+If a file does not contain explicit copyright information, consider it to be a part of this project for copyright purposes.
 While the licensing of related projects varies, the terms do not apply this project, as it merely provides a method to acquire each piece of software from its original source, and does not redistribute any of them itself.
 If you would like to redistribute any related projects yourself, please ensure you follow any relevant licensing constraints.